PubInv/ATX-Preemie/incubator/heat_swaddle_experiment_notes.md

 At this rate, we are consuming 0.28 * 12 watts or 3.36 watts.

 At 1:35 switched to 6 volts to see if we can maintain temperature at that level, which is 3.42 Watts, and 0.569A.
+Note: At 1:58, still maintaining temperature at 6 volts, but with no power to spare!